Gobeyn/gobeyn-arch/README.md

 need the `Pipewire Screenaudio` extension so apps like `discord` can be used properly from the browser.
 You can also change the theme of Firefox, see the settings for a link to a URL with various themes.
 We are using the `praise the sun` theme.

-## Planned Changes

-- [ ] Make the background of `wlogout` dependent on the current background.
-Use something like `magick` to add a Gaussian blur when a new wallpaper is selected.
-- [ ] Create a dot-directory for this arch installation instead of scattering dot-files in the HOME directory (for instance `.wallpaper.info` and
-    `.shader.info`).